 It was in 1945 when the Taiwanese started using Mandarin.
-It was introduced to them by the Chinese who took over the country from the hands of the Japanese.
+It was introduced to them by the Chinese who took over the country at the hands of the Japanese.

-In the 1990’s, supporters of Taiwan independence fought for the replacement of the Standard Mandarin to Taiwanese Mandarin to promote the country’s identity.
+In the 1990s, supporters of Taiwan’s independence fought for the replacement of Standard Mandarin with Taiwanese Mandarin to promote the country’s identity.
 This effort has not however succeeded.

 Is There a Difference Between Mandarin and Chinese?